FINANCE DIVISION FACULTY PROFILES

 - Associate Professor

-Laurie Krigman is an Associate Professor of Finance at Babson College.
+Laurie Krigman is a Professor of Finance at Babson College.
 Dr. Krigman specializes in the study of initial public offerings, investment banking and corporate finance.
 She has presented her work at numerous professional conferences and has published in leading academic journals including The Journal of Finance, The Journal of Financial Economics, the Review of Financial Studies and the Journal of Corporate Finance.

 Previously, Dr. Krigman was on the faculty at the University of Arizona where she taught at the undergraduate, M.B.A and Ph.D. levels.
 Prior to returning to academics, she was a money manager with Trinity Investment Management Corporation.
 She holds a Ph.D. in Finance and Econometrics from the University of Colorado; an MBA in Finance/International Business from Syracuse University; and a B.A. in Economics from William Smith College.

 Linghang Zeng received his Ph.D. in Finance from Georgia Tech.
 Before that, He received a Master’s degree in Mathematical Finance from the University of Alberta and a Bachelor’s degree in Industrial Engineering from Nanjing University.

 His research interests include labor and finance, household finance, and empirical asset pricing.
 His papers have been published at the Journal of Financial and Quantitative Analysis and presented at numerous conferences such as NBER Summer Institute, SFS Cavalcade, and European Finance Association Annual Meeting.
 His research has won best paper awards from Northern Finance Association and Chicago Quantitative Alliance.
 He teaches Principles of Finance, Finance and Investments.